 Last time we celebrated the introduction of Yatesy's Chocolate Orange stout in cask, and very good it was too.
 Now this is also available in bottle (5.0%) and I have been enjoying it on quiet evenings at home - along with the excellent Plum Porter.
 It's good to see their bottled beer portfolio expanding as well as the cask range.

-due back in trade very soon, one to seek out.
+Don't Look Back In Amber (4.4%) is due back in trade very soon, one to seek out.